 Funds held for the benefit of the Station are pooled within the net assets of Rogers State University Foundation, Inc. (the Foundation).
-The Foundation is a private Foundation organized for the purpose of receiving and administering gifts intended for the benefit of the University.
-At June 30, 2015 and 2014, the Foundation maintained cash balances on behalf of the Station totaling \$28,519 and \$33,516, respectively.
+The Foundation is a private foundation organized for the purpose of receiving and administering gifts intended for the benefit of the University.
+As of June 30, 2016 and 2015, the Foundation maintained cash balances on behalf of the Station totaling \$74,132 and \$28,519, respectively.

-Note 3.
-Capital Assets
+Note 3 - Capital Assets

-A summary of the changes in capital assets for the years ended June 30, 2015 and 2014, is as follows:
+A summary of the changes in capital assets for the years ended June 30, 2016 and 2015, is as follows: